 376 U.S. at 432.
 Even though the cases at bar are proceeding by way of default, that is no guarantee that the Court, in examining the sufficiency of the Complaints and evidence presented, will in fact find an international law violation.
-If it does find such violations, as it does herein, the imprimatur of formal findings by a federal court might in some circumstances have foreign policy implications beyond that desired by the Executive Branch.
+If it does find such violations, as it does herein, the imprimatur of formal findings by a federal court might in some circumstances have foreign policy implications beyond that desired by the Executive Branch.25

 Second and more importantly, although the conclusions of this Court coincide with the Executive Branch's condemnation of the PRC's human rights policy, there may be different approaches to diplomacy in regard thereto.
-As past debates over other foreign diplomatic efforts have demonstrated, there are a variety of approaches to changing a foreign state's policy, ranging from e.g. "constructive engagement" to economic isolation to threats of war.
-Thus, for instance, an order imposing a significant damage award
+As past debates over other foreign diplomatic efforts have demonstrated, there are a variety of approaches to changing a foreign state's policy, ranging

-&lt;sup>25 The Court also notes that the fact that the two individual Defendants herein appear to have had little contact with the United States and that personal jurisdiction is based solely on service during their transitory physical presence in the United States and the fact that many of the Plaintiffs have little or not substantial ties to the United States could exacerbate tension arising out of these suits.
+The Court also notes that the fact that the two individual Defendants herein appear to have had little contact with the United States and that personal jurisdiction is based solely on service during their transitory physical presence in the United States and the fact that many of the Plaintiffs have little or not substantial ties to the United States could exacerbate tension arising out of these suits.
 This assertion of the outer reaches of the jurisdiction of the federal judiciary in these cases might appear especially ironic in view of the government's resistance to submission to such international bodies as the International Criminal Court.
 See Felicity Barringer, "U.S. Stance on War Crimes Court Reopens Rift with Allies," S.F.
 Chron., June 11, 2003, at A8.